-The objectives of this analysis were to calculate average daily flooded area (ADFA) for the No Action Alternative and two alternatives, calculate impacts, and determine floodplain reforestation acres necessary to offset impacts.
+The objectives of this analysis were to calculate average daily flooded area (ADFA) for the No Action Alternative 1 and two pump alternatives, calculate impacts, and determine floodplain reforestation acres necessary to offset impacts.
+The nonstructural only alternative 4 was not evaluated.
 The two alternatives evaluated are as follows: